Zdeněk Koubek: Biography

 Koubek was born in Paskov, in a family of eight siblings, assigned female at birth and raised as a woman.
 Soon after his birth, the family moved to Brno, where he finished school and started training in athletics.
 Koubek continued his education and training in Prague.

 In 1934, he won five national women's titles, in the 100 m, 200 m and 800 m running, high jump and long jump.
 On 14 June 1934, he set his first world record, in the 800 m at 2:16.4.
 His next world record came in the medley relay (2×100 m, 200 m and 800 m), at 3:14.4.
 Later in August, Koubek won the 800 m event at the 1934 Women's World Games, with a world record time of 2:12.4, and finished third in the long jump with a national record of 5.70 m.

 According to his diary, despite being raised as a woman, he started to feel more and more like a man.
 In 1935, Koubek retired from competition, announcing his intention to live as a man, and underwent a series of medical examinations.
 The physicians diagnosed him as an intersex person with prevailing female sexual characteristics.
 The next year, he underwent genital surgery and officially changed his name to Zdeněk Koubek.
 He abandoned athletics and a potential coaching career, only returning to athletics after World War II, when he joined his brother Jaroslav's team at a local rugby club.
 His records in women's athletics were canceled, and he returned all of his medals and awards.
 At the time of his retirement, the head of the Women’s World Games, Alice Milliat, replied to a question about whether to revoke Koubek’s gold medal: “If it is proved that [Koubek] has become a man, it is logical to consider that previously she was a woman.”
-American Olympic Committee president Avery Brundage grew concerned about athletes he called “hermaphrodites” entering Olympic sports and urged international Olympics officials to require a medical examination before participation in the Olympic Games; a rule allowing for medical examinations of athletes whose sex was called into question was passed in before the 1936 Berlin Olympics.
+American Olympic Committee president Avery Brundage grew concerned about athletes he called “hermaphrodites” entering Olympic sports and urged international Olympics officials to require a medical examination before participation in the Olympic Games; a rule allowing for medical examinations of athletes whose sex was called into question was passed before the 1936 Berlin Olympics.

 Koubek travelled to New York and Paris, where he talked about his history and performed athletics in cabarets.
 He returned to Czechoslovakia, got married, and worked as a clerk for Škoda Works.
 Koubek spent his later years with his wife in Prague, where he died in 1986 at the age of 72.
 A 1935 novel Zdenin světový rekord (Zdena's world record) by Lída Merlínová is based on his early life and career.

 The book The Other Olympians: Fascism, Queerness, and the Making of Modern Sports (2024), published by Macmillan and written by journalist Michael Waters, delves into the story of Koubek and other early Olympic trans, intersex and gender-diverse athletes in relation to the 1936 Summer Olympics and the bureaucratization and cataloguing of gender in sports.